Carjackings: What to Know and How to Prevent Being Carjacked

 When and where do carjackings happen?

 Carjackings can happen anywhere: at a stop sign, a busy intersection, the grocery store parking lot or right outside of your home.
-In 2021, nearly a quarter of carjackings in Philadelphia happened when the victim was sitting in a parked vehicle—sometimes texting.
-A third of Philadelphia carjackings occurred as the driver was parking their car, approaching the parked car, or just stepping away after parking a vehicle.
+In 2023, more than two-thirds of carjackings in Philadelphia happened when the victim was sitting in a parked vehicle—sometimes texting!
 Be aware of your surroundings at all times.

 Who is at risk of being a victim of a carjacking?